How Much is a Driving While License Revoked Ticket in North Carolina?

 Drivers with a DWI suspended or revoked license are entered into an electronic statewide court system.
 Points are added to your driving history and reported to a national insurance data bank.

 Your insurance company finds out about your suspended or revoked license even if you don’t tell them.
 You may expect your insurance rates to increase.

 Some drivers with a DWI must have an alcohol monitoring system on their vehicle’s ignition.
 You are responsible for covering the expense of this system, which adds to the overall cost of a revoked or suspended license.

 Driver’s license suspensions have cumulative penalties.
 If your license were suspended for 30 days, this would add a year for the first offense.
 Three offenses can lead to a permanent revocation, not to mention an increase in fines and jail time.

 How to Avoid the Cost of a Suspended License

 It is a crime to drive with a suspended or revoked license.
 However, you could request a hearing to seek limited driving privileges.
 Depending on the circumstances of your case, the court might allow you to drive back and forth to work or during a family emergency.

 A Criminal Defense Lawyer Can Help

 If your license is suspended or revoked, an experienced traffic court attorney could help restore your driving privileges.
-Randall & Stump, Criminal Defense Attorneys will advocate on your behalf to fight these charges and safeguard your future.
+Our criminal defense attorneys in Charlotte, NC will advocate on your behalf to fight these charges and safeguard your future.
 Call the law firm of Randall & Stump today for a free consultation.